gnolang/gno/docs/REVELATIONS.md

 We are all playing part of a global narrative executively directed by secret societies, that are now becoming widely known.

-Yet, as my forefather who received the name Kwon worked with the Muslim Jang to create a unified Korea, and as a follower of the faith of the power of love and compassion, I believe we can unite world faiths to work together to heal ourselves and our ecosystem; without war, but through a means that would be acceptable to all peoples of all ethnicities and faiths.
+(Yet, as my forefather who received the name Kwon worked with the Muslim Jang to create a unified Korea, and as a follower of the faith of the power of love and compassion, I believe we can unite world faiths to work together to heal ourselves and our ecosystem; without war, but through a means that would be acceptable to all peoples of all ethnicities and faiths.)

+Without a tool of open constructive dialog and debate, the world appears destined to world conflict of biblical proportions, and it may be in part or in while by "intelligent design".
+In other words, if we fail to create a system that can shed light into what has happened, what is going on, and is about to happen, by default we will enter an age of great occlusion; one where the truth may be kept hidden indefinitely, and the promise of human enlightenment extinguished yet again.

+Or, we can transcend the obvious false choices thrust upon us, and create the platform of light to ensure perpetual wisdom for our descendants.

 ## Mission